senshastic/Novasha/README.md

-# Sensha's and FallenStar's repo for all Zen customization scripts.
+# Sensha and FallenStar's repo for all Zen customization scripts.

 ## Preview